More and more green. That's what we need!

-* This Campaign started out of my other passion.
-Find out more at SaveInsects.com
+This Campaign started out of my passion for insect conservation.
+Learn more at SaveInsects.com

 Plastics (generic name as polymer) has become a growing problem.
 Though, single use plastic bags and packaging are in limelight, there are a multitude of plastic applications in daily use.
 We need to reduce plastic use before the earth turns into a gigantic trash can.
 Listen to a brief history of how we got here.
 Check out a brief timeline.

 Give nature a chance.
 If we help nature, she will help us in return.
 Encourage businesses, homeowners and city planners to build natural landscapes.
 If the space is a limited or in hardscape features like walkways, use flower pots.
 Planting in pots means local research—something than can be lots of fun.

 My name is Anusha.
 I am a fourth-grader from New York and I am an environmental guardian.
 I spend much of my free time learning and teaching others about the environmental challenges facing us all.